 - School of Psychology Undergraduate Admissions Policy

 - School of Psychology Taught Postgraduate Admissions Policy

 - Digital Education Service Admissions Policy

 - Incoming Study Abroad Admissions Policy

-The purpose of this document is to set out for all interested parties the position of the University of Leeds on key matters relating to recruitment and admission to our undergraduate and taught postgraduate courses.
-Where there are variations for the two cohorts this will be clearly explained in the relevant section.
+The purpose of this document is to set out for all interested parties the position of the University of Leeds on key matters relating to recruitment and admission to our undergraduate, taught postgraduate and English language courses.
+Where there are variations for the cohorts, this will be clearly explained in the relevant section.

 Admissions aims and principles

 University values and aims